 - CosmoLex: Best for law firms that want an all-in-one cloud-based accounting and practice management solution

-- LeanLaw: Best legal accounting software integration for QuickBooks Online user
+- LeanLaw: Best legal accounting software for small firms when integrated with QuickBooks Online

 - TimeSolv: Best integration for law firms that use Xero accounting software